Loricko9/Transcendence/README.md

 ````sh
 mkdir database
 ````
-Next you need to change the path of each volume in the file `docker-compose.yml` in volume section & device for each one: PostgreSQL to the directory you want to create and Django to the directory `transcendance_srcs`
+Next you need to change the path of each volume in the file `docker-compose.yml` in volume section & device for each one: PostgreSQL to the directory you want to create and Django to the directory `transcendence_srcs`

 Finelly you can execute the docker
 ````sh